DNSC-6317-GROUP8/GROUP8_Project/README.md

 # Final Deliverables
-At the conclusion of the practicum, each team is required to submit a final report or slide deck that covers, at the very least, the following items:

 * Executive Summary
 	* For the client to ensure financial sustainability, it is crucial to maximize revenue efficiently.